-You can of course grow your own vegetables in your greenhouse but I do not think you should limit yourself to only that.
-If you want to earn as much money as possible you need to optimize the output you get from you greenhouse during the year.
+You can, of course, grow your own vegetables in your greenhouse but I do not think you should limit yourself to only that.
+If you want to earn as much money as possible you need to optimize the output you get from your greenhouse during the year.
 Not focus exclusively on a few months of the year.

-Please keep in mind that tomatoes produce a gas that most other plants dislikes.
-DO NOT grow tomatoes in an greenhouse where you have other types of profitable plants.
+Please keep in mind that tomatoes produce a gas that most other plants dislike.
+DO NOT grow tomatoes in a greenhouse where you have other types of profitable plants.
 Keeping tomatoes in the greenhouse can make it impossible to earn money from other plants.